-E3 video game trade show will sell tickets to the public this year
+E3 video-game trade show will sell tickets to public this year

-E3 is opening up to the public this year, a bid to inject some excitement into the massive video gaming trade show after some major game publishers pulled out from the show floor.
+E3 is opening up to the public this year, a bid to inject some excitement into the massive video-gaming trade show after some major game publishers pulled out from the show floor.

 In a teaser video posted online Wednesday, the Entertainment Software Association trade group said it would make 15,000 tickets available for members of the public to attend this year’s trade show, scheduled for June in Los Angeles.

-The trade show is the highlight of the video game industry’s calendar, featuring announcements of new video game titles and hardware.
+The trade show is the highlight of the video-game industry’s calendar, featuring announcements of new video-game titles and hardware.
 Attendance has traditionally been limited to the game industry and press, reflecting the show’s roots as a forum for retail buyers to meet with game publishers to determine what to put on store shelves during the holiday season.

 Most Read Stories